UPDATE: On 11 Jan 2019, taxi driver Yap Kok Hua, 55, was charged in court for causing Kathy's death by driving in a negligent manner.

-On 19 April 2018, a horrific car crash involving a taxi and a car at the junction of Clementi Road and Commonwealth Avenue West claimed the life of one young woman.
+On 19 April 2018, a horrific car crash involving a taxi and a car at the junction of Clementi Road and Commonwealth Avenue West claimed the life of one young student.

 She was 19-year-old Kathy Ong, the only daughter of her parents, Jacqueline Ong and Keith Ong.

 Kathy was an NUS environmental studies undergraduate.
 She was in her first year of university, and a resident of Tembusu College.
-That night, she and her friends were heading back to college in the taxi.
+That night, she and her friends were heading back to college in the taxi, when the tragedy happened.

 Their only child died in car crash in Singapore...

 Kathy was known to be very close to her family.

 "Everything she did, she had her parents in mind.
 She would talk about them all the time.
 We could all tell they meant a lot to her", her friend told The Straits Times.